 The COVID-19 outbreak will change how society interacts with each other

-People now have to rethink how they interact with their family members, friends, communities, and neighbors.
+This pandemic makes people now rethink how they interact with their family members, friends, communities, and neighbors.
 Everyone will be wary now of who they shake hands with or who they share their personal space with as no one will want to catch the coronavirus or pass it on to others.